piskvorky/smart_open/extending.md

 Have a look at the existing mechanisms to see how they work.
 You may define other functions and classes as necessary for your implementation.

-Once your module is working, register it in the `smart_open/transport.py` file.
+Once your module is working, register it in the [smart_open.transport](smart_open/transport.py) submodule.
 The `register_transport()` function updates a mapping from schemes to the modules that implement functionality for them.

 Once you've registered your new transport module, the following will happen automagically: